ty-labs/randiverse.nvim/README.md

 **Insert Demo Video (opening and auto-completion features...)**

-Command flags can either be short or long hand but are inputted as `flag value` NOT `flag=value`.
+Command flags can either be short or long hand but are inputted as `flag value` NOT `flag=value` or simply boolean flag.
 Each Randiverse command also comes with a default keymap that is prefixed by `<leader>r...` and maps to the default random text generation for the command.

 ## int